marxin/texi2rst-generated/sphinx/gccint/rtl-representation/on-the-side-ssa-form-for-rtl.rst

-If a CFG basic block :samp:`{bb}` contains an RTL instruction :samp:`{insn}`, the RTL SSA represenation of :samp:`{bb}` also contains an RTL SSA representation of :samp:`{insn}`Note that this excludes non-instruction things like ``note`` s and ``barrier`` s that also appear in the chain of RTL instructions.
+If a CFG basic block :samp:`{bb}` contains an RTL instruction :samp:`{insn}`, the RTL SSA represenation of :samp:`{bb}` also contains an RTL SSA representation of :samp:`{insn}`.

-.
+Note that this excludes non-instruction things like ``note`` s and ``barrier`` s that also appear in the chain of RTL instructions.

 Within RTL SSA, these instructions are referred to as 'real' instructions.
 These real instructions fall into two groups: debug instructions and nondebug instructions.
 Only nondebug instructions should affect code generation decisions.